 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about methylergonovine (Methergine)?

-Seek emergency medical attention if you think you have used too much of this medicine.
-Symptoms of a methylergonovine overdose may include nausea, vomiting, stomach pain, numbness or tingling, muscle twitching, feeling light-headed, fainting, shallow breathing, coldness, or seizure (convulsions).
+Seek emergency medical attention if you think you have symptoms of possible methylergonovine overdose, such as nausea, vomiting, stomach pain, numbness or tingling, muscle twitching, feeling light-headed, fainting, shallow breathing, coldness, or seizure (convulsions).

-There may be other drugs that can affect methylergonovine.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+There may be other drugs that can interact with methylergonovine.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

-Grapefruit and grapefruit juice may interact with methylergonovine.
-The interaction could lead to potentially dangerous effects.
+Grapefruit and grapefruit juice may interact with methylergonovine and lead to unwanted side effects.
 Discuss the use of grapefruit products with your doctor.
-Do not increase or decrease the amount of grapefruit products in your diet without first talking to your doctor.

 Report Problems to the Food and Drug Administration